Pix4Devs/CursedSpirits/README.md

 We have recorded a whopping 400 000 requests per second on our 8 core dedicated server with 1 Gbps network bandwidth.

 ## Getting Started
-CursedSpirits requires golang to build follow the instructions at https://go.dev/doc/install to get your toolchain.
+CursedSpirits requires golang to build.
+Follow the instructions at https://go.dev/doc/install to get your toolchain.
 To use CursedSpirits, you need to follow these steps:

  1. Clone the Repository